soum21/send-multiple-email-attachments-using-nodejs-sendgrid/README.md

       SENDGRID_API_KEY= XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX //your api key recieved from sendgrid
       ```
     * Modify file email.js file Line Number 19 , change email Id you want to send the email to .
+    * var ticketDetails can be seen as query from databases.
      ```var ticketDetails = {
         firstName: 'Towfiq',
         email: 'soum.ragan@gmail.com',